Vietnam People's Navy: Vietnam War

-In March 1988, the Navy fought against the PLAN at Johnson Reef, causing the losses to the Vietnamese of several transport ships and up to 64 deaths.
-The battle was won by the PLAN who outgunned and outnumbered them, using a fleet of frigates against Vietnamese lightly armed transport ships.
+In March 1988, the Navy was attacked by the PLAN at Johnson Reef, resulting in loss several Vietnamese transport ships and up to 64 deaths.
+The PLAN outgunned and outnumbered the Vietnamese, using a fleet of frigates against lightly armed transport ships.
 This prompted the Navy to modernise its weapons and its overall naval capabilities.

 Modernization

 The VPN began modernizing with its contract purchasing two Gepard-class frigates from Russia in 2006.
 From that point until 2016, a series of changes were implemented to transform the VPN from a purely brown-water navy to one capable of safeguarding its territorial interests in the South China Sea.
 Its most modern ships in 2011 were its 5 Petya-class frigates (2 Petya-III's from the late 70s, and 3 Petya-III's from the 80s) and a KBO-2000 fast attack craft.
 The navy attempted a KBO-2000 project with Russia in which the Severnoye Design Bureau designed a KBO-2000 which was constructed in Ba Son Shipyard in Ho Chi Minh City.
 Only one ship of this class was built by Vietnam, designated HQ-381, but it did not meet the Navy's expectations and so the project was canceled.